Bloomca-me/bloomca-me.github.io/_posts/2017-6-02-why-i-created-redux-tiles-library.md

 layout: post
 title: Why I created Redux-Tiles library
 keywords: react.js, react, redux, redux-tiles, seva zaikov, bloomca, server-side rendering, prefetch, javascript
+excerpt: Redux is too verbose, and a lot of actions are definitely repetitive.
+There are a lot of approaches how to mitigate it using middleware, but I think in a typical app almost all concepts are unnecessary – you don't really have to know about constants, actions and reducers.
 ---

 Recently I published [Redux-tiles library](https://github.com/Bloomca/redux-tiles), which itself is a pretty small library intended to fight the verbosity of original style Redux.
 If you are just interested in code, feel free to take a look at [examples](https://github.com/Bloomca/redux-tiles/tree/master/examples), otherwise let's go slowly.